rjruizes/ct-interview/README.md

 ### Objective

-> Given a list of Etsy Shop IDs, synchronizes the shops' listings to several files, outputting what has been added or removed since the last run.
+> Given a list of Etsy Shop IDs, synchronize Etsy shops' listings to several files, outputting what has been added or removed since the last run.
 Example output:

 ```
 Shop ID 234234